elkcityhazard/andrew-mccall-hugo/content/blog/2025/12/setup-virt-managert-with-qemu-on-arch-linux.md

 1. Download Dependencies
 `sudo pacman -Syu qemu virt-manager libvirt dnsmasq ebtables iptabvles-nft`

-It will promptr you to enter a number for qemu provider, I just pick number one.
+It will prompt you to enter a number for qemu provider, I just pick number one.

 2. Enable the libvirtd service